 Many companies that hire early, make the mistake of hiring a less experienced person — a “hands on” individual contributor — to be “the Product Manager” for the fledgling product.
 This person typically reports into Engineering, Marketing or possibly the CTO, and thus isn’t part of the Sr. Management team.
 While a good individual contributor can certainly help a company avoid common mistakes, an experienced executive can help drive the company forward and accelerate success.

-Don’t starve Product Management as the company grows
+Don’t starve PM as the company grows

 Far too many companies have significant budgets to hire additional engineers, sales and marketing staff as growth occurs.
 But as they grow, they typically don’t increase the Product Management team to keep pace.
 This is a pattern repeated in many companies.